Generative Adversarial Reduced Order Modelling

 \section{Introduction}

-Partial differential equations (PDEs) are able to model complex physical processes, ranging from fluid dynamics, aerospace engineering to material science \cite{strauss2007partial, bauer2015quiet, lomax2001fundamentals}.
-Nevertheless, only specific types of PDEs can be analytically solved, while the majority of them require numerical approximations such as finite difference or finite element methods.
-Despite their great accuracy, these numerical approaches are still extremely costly in terms of computational resources.
-The latter is even worse in parametric contexts, where a new simulation must be performed for each set of new parameters, making unfeasible real-time computations.
-To overcome this barrier, reduced order models (ROMs) have become an emerging field in computational sciences, fulfilling the demand for efficient computational tools for performing real-time simulations~\cite{hesthaven2016certified, lassila2014model, lucia2004reduced}.
-In particular, data-driven ROMs have grasped increasing attention from the scientific community, due to their ability to model systems using only a small amount of data, i.e. model agnostic.
-One of the most used techniques for ROM is the proper orthogonal decomposition (POD), where a low-dimensional space is employed to optimally represent the problem at hand.
-For parametric problems, radial basis functions (RBFs) \cite{lazzaro2002radial} are used as a standard interpolation procedure for mapping the parameter space to the mode of variation coefficients space.
-While data-driven ROM using POD has been extensively used for dimensionality reduction, one of the major drawbacks is that the procedure exhibits limitations for non-linear dynamics \cite{berkooz1993proper}.
+Partial differential equations (PDEs) can model complex physical processes, ranging from fluid dynamics, and aerospace engineering to material science \cite{strauss2007partial, bauer2015quiet, lomax2001fundamentals}.
+Nevertheless, only specific types of PDEs can be analytically solved, while most require numerical approximations such as finite difference or finite element methods.
+Numerical solvers, as the aforementioned ones, have many qualities such as error estimation for the solution, stability for long-time simulations, and generalization across different boundary/ initial conditions or geometries \cite{morton2005numerical, butcher2016numerical}.
+Nevertheless, these numerical approaches are extremely costly regarding computational resources, requiring significant time to obtain simulation results.
+This is even worse in parametric contexts, where a new simulation must be performed for each set of new parameters, making unfeasible real-time computations.
+To overcome this barrier, reduced order models (ROMs) have become an emerging field in computational sciences, fulfilling the demand for efficient computational tools for performing real-time simulations~\cite{hesthaven2016certified, lassila2014model, lucia2004reduced, kadeethum2022enhancing, joshi2019generative}.
+In particular, data-driven ROMs have grasped increasing attention from the scientific community due to their ability to generalize across multiple system configurations using only a finite set of data.
+This modeling approach is ``agnostic'' in the sense that the equations describing the phenomenon are not required, rendering the methodology versatile even when data originate from real-world observations.

+ROMs for parametric PDEs are usually composed of two steps: dimensionality reduction, and manifold interpolation.
+In the dimensionality reduction phase, a low-dimensional space is employed to optimally represent the problem at hand; while the manifold interpolation procedure is used for mapping the parameter space to the mode of variation coefficients space.
+One of the most used techniques for the ROM's (linear) dimensionality reduction phase is the proper orthogonal decomposition (POD)\cite{berkooz1993proper}, while radial basis functions (RBFs) \cite{lazzaro2002radial} are usually used as a standard interpolation procedure.
+Data-driven ROM using linear dimensionality reduction like POD has the major drawback that exhibits limitations for non-linear dynamics \cite{csala2022comparing}.